the-Fish2/techrise/README.md

   * Popsicle sticks absorb humidity and skew readings

 ### Code ###
-Clone the repository and save it to the metro.
+Clone the repository and save it to the metro, in addition to missing files.
 Certain files, ie TRSim Raven, require certain other physical parts (sent from NASA) to work.
-The code itself works with a Dashcam (hacked), a SPS 30 particulate matter sensor, and a BME 688 AQI.
-There is also an attached SD card.
+The code itself works with a Dashcam (hacked), a SPS 30 particulate matter sensor, an SD Card breakout board, and a BME 680/688 AQI.
+Leave the .fseventsd and Trashes files on your Metro M4 Express, these are in addition.
+Lib files from Adafruit's documentation.
+The Dashcam does not have code, for formatting it to allow a 7 hr flight, format a 64GB card to Fat32 and it should work.